JorgeLuisSoria/test-documentation/README.md

 1. Yaml: Extensions from RedHat that allows you to edit yml.files https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml
-2. OpenAPI(Swagger) Editor: This extensions allows you to render to see your documentation and explore its content in a dynamic way https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi
+2. OpenAPI(Swagger) Editor: This extensions allows you to render your documentation and explore its content in a dynamic way https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi

 If you want to see your changes in real time, you have to press Ctrl(Cmd)+Shift+P and type OpenAPI: show preview using Swagger UI